 B-2.3 The cylinder shall be selected at random with the help of random number tables (see IS 4905).
-In the absence of random number table, systematic sampling may be adopted by arranging the cylinder in the lot in one order as 1, 2, 3, up to r (where r is the integral part of N/n) and selecting every rth cylinder till the required sample size is obtained
+In the absence of random number table, systematic sampling may be adopted by arranging the cylinder in the lot in one order as 1, 2, 3, up to r (where r is the integral part of N/n) and selecting every rth cylinder till the required sample size is obtained.

 B-2.4 From each cylinder in the sample, sufficient quantity of methyl chloride shall be collected in a sample flask to conduct all the tests prescribed in Table 1.